Introduction to Oldest Strategy

 What’s different about older-style casinos from those built or significantly renovated after 2012 or so is relatively straightforward.
 Before 2012, the technology did not fully exist to connect individual slot machines to a central computer located within the casino.

-In this article, I’ll tell you the story of how I figured out how to win at slots in older casinos.
-As I’ll explain, I originally did this in 2004 while attending graduate school as a poor college student.
+I tell you the story of how I figured out how to win at slots in older casinos.
+I originally did this in 2004 while attending graduate school as a poor college student.

 Keep Reading … or Watch Instead!